 Looking for some easy science experiments to 'WOW!!' your kids?
 Or even better, for your kids to 'WOW!' you?

-Here are a heap of easy science experiments and also some "not so easy" ones to get you going, but they'd all be described as cool science experiments by your kids.
-There are also some free science projects on video for your homeschooling family to watch and do.
+Here are a heap of cool science experiments to get you going and also some free science projects on video for your homeschooling family to watch and do.

 These free videos (usually worth $15) give you step-by-step instructions for doing some cool easy science experiments with wonderful results!

 - Astronomy Tour of the Galaxy Kids will get a front-row seat in a planetarium-style star tour presentation to help them understand galaxies, black holes, and why Pluto was crossed off our planet list.

 - Catapults Kids will build a working catapult while they learn about the physics of motion and how to store energy.

 - Chemistry Polymers and chemical kinetics.
 Kids will cross-link long chains of molecules (called polymers) to create a glow-in-the-dark slime to help them understand molecules, states of matter, and how it all fits together.

 - Electricity Electrons and static charge.
 Kids will build a simple electrostatic motor to help them understand how like charges repel and opposites attract.